juei-dev/adsbmonitor/README.md

 Dec 27th, 2021:
   - Added the alti-bar and receiver status information to map when displayed in full screen.
 Also made some modifications to the styles.

+Dec 28th, 2021:
+  - Added map click event, which will select the closest aircraft to the point of click providing it's within 10 km radius of clicked position.
+This fixes the previous difficulty of selecting aircraft by clicking on the map.

 ## Current features